Manicures Aren't Supposed To Hurt. Are They?

 Or is it?

-I’ve been a builder in a bottle [BIAB] gel nail devotee ever since it took the UK by storm last year.
+I’ve been a builder in a bottle [BIAB] gel nail devotee ever since it took the world by storm last year.
 In the past, manicurists have accidentally nicked my fingers with cuticle scissors and carelessly filed away my skin, but I’ve never felt discomfort like this before.
-So much so, I’m sworn off BIAB and gel manicures altogether, and I’m not the only one.
-A quick whip round friends and colleagues proves that many others have experienced this exact uncomfortable phenomenon — known as ‘heat spikes’ — during gel manicures.
+So much so, I’ve sworn off BIAB and gel manicures altogether, and I’m not the only one.
+A quick whip around friends and colleagues proves that many others have experienced this exact uncomfortable phenomenon — known as ‘heat spikes’ — during gel manicures.
 Sometimes, the pain can be unbearable.

 “It felt like my fingers were going to explode,” one friend told me.
 “The nail artist said that this usually happens with a thick builder in a bottle polish, but she hinted that I was overreacting.
 I was really embarrassed.”
 Regular gel polish isn’t immune to the dreaded singe, either.
 A colleague said that she has to take regular breaks from the UV lamp during her fortnightly gel manicure while one friend recalls being reduced to tears; she couldn’t stand the burn and had to leave halfway through, uncured nails and all.